snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 }
 ```

-## Default Local Configuration (/etc/sanoid/Sanoid.local.json)
+## Default Local Configuration (/etc/SnapsInAZfs/SnapsInAZfs.local.json)

-This is the default local configuration shipped with Sanoid.net.
+This is the default local configuration shipped with SnapsInAZfs.
 This is the
 configuration that is intended to be modified by the user and supercedes the
 base configuration as described at the top of this help document.
 Keys and
 values are case-sensitive.
 Whitespace not contained within quotation marks